sadevana/best-to-do-ever/docs/App/Screens and Dialogues.md

 More on cards: #6
 cards are sorted by date-time starting from nearest to furthest

+A task should move to the 'Overdue' section after its due_date is past.
 Now "end of the day" = 23:59, now it's constant.
 But it’s better to add the “end_of_the_day” variable into the logic now so you can quickly complete the creative end of the day later.

 - **Today** ends at the end of the day.
 - **Overdue** can be checked every minute, and when time.now > deadline, it is overdue